NikolaiTeslovich/QCoDeS-Interfacing/README.md

 What if you also stumbled upon a desktop that is older than some of the undergrads working at your lab and uses a NI-PCI GPIB Adapter from 1998?
 I'm sure Linux will run fine on it.
 > As they say, Linux runs on everything, even on a [potato](http://www.bbspot.com/News/2008/12/linux-on-a-potato.html?from=rss)

-After a simple installation of Linux and some drivers and packages as detailed in the documentation below, all of this equipment can now be programatically interfaced through Python with the VISA protocol through QCoDeS.
+After a simple installation of Linux and some drivers and packages as detailed in the documentation below, all of this equipment can now be programatically interfaced through Python and QCoDeS.

 ## To-Do!
 - [ ] find directory where the experiments are